-of gender stereotypes, and P = 0.07 for leading to a reduction in sentence of the perpetrator and the effect that a lengthy sentence would have on his family.
+of the perpetrator and the effect that a lengthy sentence would have on his family.
 For the purposes of this Report, this second category of stereotyping is termed the 'bread-winner' argument.
 In instances in which the bread-winner argument is employed, the judicial officer gives weight to the economic dependence that wives and children theoretically have on the male head of household.
 Ironically, the wives and children of the perpetrator are often the victim/survivors of the crimes charged.
 However, the bread-winner argument in many cases was considered a mitigating factor and thus justified a reduction in the perpetrator's sentence in order to prevent his family from becoming destitute.
 While it may be the case that the family does rely upon the perpetrator for income, there was often no acknowledgement by the court of the danger into which the family may be placed; often the perpetrator would return to live with the family, and in Margaret's case, outlined at the beginning of this report, the perpetrator was actually ordered to live with the victim/survivor.
 Alternative solutions such as night time detention was only ordered in one case.65 The issue of the breadwinner also demonstrates the need for broader solutions to be considered, such as economic empowerment of women, property ownership and inheritance equality, alternative economic support for victim/survivors, compensation or training victims to provide them with employable skills, to enable judges to impose custodial sentences where warranted.

-The gender stereotypes encountered in the cases reviewed included:
+9.11 The gender stereotypes encountered in the cases reviewed included: